zoeoeoeoe/ASG1/README.md

 # ASG1
 ID Assignment 1 s10242418

+This project is to promote Itzy's songs and to let users get to know them better.
+It is a platform to sell more of their albums and increase their popularity.

+## Design Process
+This website is for a korean girl group Itzy, and to achieve to sell more of their albums and increase their popularity by exposing them to more people through this websit .

 ## About Itzy
 Itzy is a 5-member girl group under JYP Entertainment.
 They consists of Yeji, Lia, Ryujin, Chaeryoung and Yuna.
 They debuted on February 11, 2019, with their first single album “IT’z Different”, and the Title Track “Dalla Dalla”.